J-Sarnoff/FLOAT128.jl/README.md

                   This is not the best way to generate approximations;
                   and rapt inattention is always worth considering.

-                  Someone who is reading this will be quite expert.
-                  We, the others, need to use Sollya functions or Maple procedures that exist to make generating these machine maths much more straightforward.
+                  My amastery of this acknowledged, there are Maple procdures and Sollya functions written do this, making making machine maths become better done.
 ```